 What is coaching?

-Coaching is a powerful partnership that helps you focus and realize your visions and goals.
+My preferred definition of coaching is as a powerful partnership between you and your coach that helps you focus, become more effective, and realize your visions and goals.

 With a Professional Coach, you will develop the tools and support to remove obstacles and facilitate the changes you want to see in your life.